-Dr. Irwin B. Eskind, who had diabetes, and his wife Annette provided the vision and gift to create the Vanderbilt Eskind Diabetes Center.
+Dr. Irwin B. Eskind, who had diabetes, and his wife Annette provided the vision and gift to create the Vanderbilt Eskind Diabetes Clinic.

-The Eskind Diabetes Center is a national leader in research, education and patient care.
+The Eskind Diabetes Clinic is a national leader in research, education and patient care.
 Our researchers have earned world acclaim, including two Nobel Prizes.